KHP-Informatics/MND-DataManagementAnalysis-System/README.md

 ### tranSMART deployment

 Since TranSMART consists of multiple services, docker-compose is used to build images for the different services and manage the links between them [LINK](https://github.com/KHP-Informatics/MNDA-DataManagement-System/tree/master/transmart-docker).
-We recomend using docker and docker compose for the platform deplyment.
+We recommend using docker and docker compose for the platform deployment.

 ### tranSMART tutorial